eprcstudio/FieldtypeQRCode/README.md

 This fieldtype generates the QR Code using the PHP library [QR Code Generator](https://github.com/kazuhikoarase/qrcode-generator/) by Kazuhiko Arase.

-It also extends BaseFieldtypeRuntime, a boilerplate by [Bernhard Baumrock](https://github.com/BernhardBaumrock).
+It also extends BaseFieldtypeRuntime, a boilerplate by [Bernhard Baumrock](https://github.com/BernhardBaumrock), and thus is required / needs to be installed.
 For more informations, check this [Processwire forum post](https://processwire.com/talk/topic/20082-how-to-create-your-very-own-custom-fieldtypes-in-processwire/?tab=comments#comment-174172).